The Voices of Flower Mound

 Unforgettable - A presentation of jazz standards from the American Songbook

 Old Time Religion - A celebration of Gospel favorites and American hymns

 Collaborations, Relationships, and Community Favorites

 The Voices of Flower Mound maintains an active presence throughout the Flower Mound area with performances at local functions such as the town's annual Memorial Day and Veterans Day celebrations.
 The choir also joins with the Lamb of God Lutheran Church Choir for its annual Memorial Day Service.

 Independence Day and Christmas are celebrated with enormously popular concerts with the Trietsch Memorial United Methodist Church Chancel Choir and the Flower Mound Symphony Orchestra.
 Both concerts are family favorites throughout the community.

 The Voices of Flower Mound also takes pride in its frequent collaborations with artists of international renown.
 The most recent concerts have featured baritone Malcolm Payne, Jr.; singer, multi-instrumentalist, and virtuoso fiddler Stephanie Raby; Lamb of God Lutheran Church Music Director and Organist Stephanie Poyner; and current and former members of the University of North Texas One O'Clock Lab Band.

-In recent years the Voices of Flower Mound has performed throughout Italy, including a Mass at St. Peter's Basilica in the Vatican, and most recently has performed in Portugal and Spain; and summer of 2020 will take the group through Hungary, Austria, and the Czech Republic.
-Of particular distinction, the group has most recently been invited to perform at New York City's Carnegie Hall under the direction of Maestro Mack Wilberg, Music Director of the Tabernacle Choir at Temple Square (formerly known as the Mormon Tabernacle Choir) in February 2021.
+The Voices of Flower Mound has performed throughout Italy, including a mass at St. Peter's Basilica in the Vatican, Sicily, and the Amalfi Coast.
+Additionally, the choir has performed in Portugal & Spain, as well as Hungary, Austria, and the Czech Republic.
+Most recently, the group performed at New York City's Carnegie Hall in collaboration with renowned American composer/conductor Mack Wilberg, music director of the Tabernacle Choir at Temple Square, (formerly known as the Mormon Tabernacle Choir).